-I joined the University of Leeds School of English in October 2018 as a Postgraduate Researcher, and embarked on my PhD project 'The Poetics of Post-Holocaust Memorial'.
-My research is interested in poetic memorialisation of the Holocaust in Britain and Ireland between 1960 and 2010.
+I joined the University of Leeds School of English in October 2018 as a Postgraduate Researcher, and embarked on my PhD project 'Witnessing and Memorialising the Holocaust in the Poetry of Jon Silkin, Geoffrey Hill, and Tony Harrison'.
 I am supervised by Professor John Whale in the School of English and Dr Helen Finch in the School of Languages, Cultures and Societies.
 My PhD is funded by the AHRC WRoCAH consortium.

 I hold an MA in Modern and Contemporary Literature, Culture and Thought from the University of Sussex and a BA in English with Creative Writing from the University of Nottingham.